EDUCBA Logo

 Arguments of IF Formula:

-• Logical test: Which is a logical expression value to check the value is TRUE or FALSE.
+• Logical test: This is a logical expression value to check whether the value is TRUE or FALSE.

-• value _if_ true: Which is a value that returns if the logical test is true.
+• Value _if_ true: This value returns if the logical test is true.

-• value _if_ false: Which is a value that returns if the logical test is false.
+• Value _if_ false: This value returns if the logical test is false.

 How to Use MAX IF Function in Excel?

-MAX and IF Functions in Excel is very simple and easy to use.
-Let’s understand the working of the MAX IF Function in Excel with some example.
+MAX and IF Functions in Excel are very simple and easy to use.
+Let’s understand the working of the MAX IF Function in Excel with some examples.

 You can download this MAX IF Function Excel Template here – MAX IF Function Excel Template